inaryzen/priotasks/memory-bank/activeContext.md

    - Added the ability to reduce priority for all visible tasks
    - Implemented tag filtering and management
    - Added task value calculation based on multiple factors
+   - Implemented functions to calculate and format total task time

 2. **UI Improvements**:
    - Enhanced the task table with sortable headers